Swagatika-Meher/msvsd2bitcomp/README.md

     $ make
     $ sudo make install
     ```
+  - Please note that to view the simulation graphs of ngspice, xterm is required and can be installed using.
+    ```
+    $ sudo apt-get update
+    $ sudo apt-get install xterm
+    ```
 * **Xschem**

   - Install Git and Make using the commands below:
     ```
     $ sudo apt install git